dell/PyU4V/README.rst

 VERSION 3

-Please note that version 3 of the library is NOT BACKWARDS COMPATIBLE with existing scripts, and does not support any Unisphere for VMAX version earlier that 8.4 - PyU4V version 2.0.2.5 is still available on Pip and a tagged repoisitory is available on Github.
+Please note that version 3 of the library is NOT BACKWARDS COMPATIBLE with existing scripts, and does not support any Unisphere for VMAX version earlier that 8.4 - PyU4V version 2.0.2.6 is still available on Pip, and there is a 'stable/2.0' branch available on Github.
 Version 3 will be the version maintained going forward, and we do suggest you move to this version when possible.

 WHAT'S SUPPORTED